RenderKit/ospray/README.md

 The SciVis renderer is a fast ray tracer for scientific visualization which supports volume rendering and ambient occlusion (AO).
-It is created by passing the type string “`scivis`” or “`raytracer`” to `ospNewRenderer`.
-In addition to the [general parameters](#renderer) understood by all renderers the SciVis renderer supports the following special parameters:
+It is created by passing the type string “`scivis`” to `ospNewRenderer`.
+In addition to the [general parameters](#renderer) understood by all renderers, the SciVis renderer supports the following parameters:

 <table style="width:97%;">
 <caption>Special parameters understood by the SciVis renderer.</caption>